 Harman Baweja

-Harman Baweja is an Indian actor, best known for Tamil cinema.
-Harman Baweja began their career in 2008.
+Harman Baweja is an Indian producer, best known for Tamil cinema.
+Harman Baweja began their career in 2008 and has been a prominent figure in the industry for over 18 years.
 With 30 credits to their name, Harman Baweja remains one of the most prolific and celebrated talents in the industry.
 Spanning 10+ years, Harman Baweja's career remains one of the longest and most celebrated in Tamil cinema.

 Career Milestones